dpweix/gruMEWMA/README.md

 ## How to use this repository

-This repository can be used to recreate the results in the paper, or as a general guide for how to use the `mlmewma` package.
-This package is meant for multivariate statistical process monitoring of the covariance of multivariate time series data, particularly data with non-linear relationships between variables.
+This repository can be used to recreate the results in the paper or as a general guide for how to use the `mlmewma` package.
+This package is meant for multivariate statistical process monitoring of the covariance of multivariate time series data, particularly autocorrelated data with non-linear relationships between variables.